Merkoba/Harambe/README.md

 ## Keys

-There is a file you can create in `config` called `keys.toml`.

-You can copy `keys.toml.example`.

-You can add keys to this array to allow users to upload through a bash script.
+You can add keys to the `keys` array in the config.

-You'd give a key to each user and they would modify the script to use it.

-The example upload script is [here](upload.sh).

-The keys file is read every 60 seconds.

-So keys can be added or removed without having to restart the server.
+These give access to users to upload directly from the command line.

-The key is used for the web interface too if `require_key` is enabled.
+And it might be necesary to supply one in the web interface if `require_key` is enabled.